Leader Stochastic Gradient Descent for Distributed Training of Deep Learning Models: Extension: Experimental Results

 \subsection{Experimental setup}

-In this section we compare the performance of LSGD with state-of-the-art methods for parallel training of deep networks, such as EASGD and DOWNPOUR (their pseudo-codes can be found in~\cite{EASGD}), as well as sequential technique SGD.
-The codes for LSGD can be found at \url{https://github.com/yunfei-teng/LSGD}.
-We use communication period equal to $1$ for DOWNPOUR in all our experiments as this is the typical setting used for this method ensuring stable convergence.
+In this section we compare the performance of LSGD with state-of-the-art methods for parallel training of deep networks, such as DataParallel\footnote{We refer to PyTorch's official implementation of distributed data parallelism.} (vanilla distributed data parallelization method), LARS, and EASGD (its pseudo-codes can be found in~\cite{EASGD}), as well as sequential technique SGD.
+All methods use momentum.
+We use communication period equal to $1$ for DataParallel and LARS in all our experiments as this is the typical setting used for these methods ensuring stable convergence.
 The experiments were performed using the CIFAR-$10$ data set~\cite{CIFAR} on three benchmark architectures: $7$-layer CNN used in the original EASGD paper (see Section 5.1. in~\cite{EASGD}) that we refer to as CNN$7$, VGG$16$~\cite{Simonyan15}, and ResNet$20$~\cite{He2016DeepRL}; and ImageNet (ILSVRC $2012$) data set~\cite{imagenet_cvpr09} on ResNet$50$.